Azure/Enterprise-Scale-for-AVS/well-architected/design-areas/networking.md

 - How is traffic to the workload distributed?

 ### Global Distribution
-#### Impact: _Reliability_, _Performance_
+#### Impact: _Reliability_, _Performance_, _Cost Optimization_

 For applications with a Global presence, it's important to route traffic to the nearest Azure VMware Solution SDDC to minimize the distance between the instances and the users.
+Using a traffic manager also has the potential to lower outbound data transfer costs by sending users to the nears AVS deployment or edge location.
+Reducing the distance data travels will help avoid unnecessarily long data transfers.

 ### Recommendation
 - For applications that span multiple regions, consider deploying a DNS-based global traffic load balancing solution such as Azure Traffic Manager